-The New Movement Residency at the Glorya Kaufman School of Dance aims to support LA-based, as well as female, choreographers by providing space for them to explore, create and prepare dance work for future touring and presentations.
-Three artists have been selected to participate in the three-week residency, held at the Glorya Kaufman International Dance Center in May and June of 2018.
+The New Movement Residency at the Glorya Kaufman School of Dance aims to support choreographers by providing space for them to explore, create and prepare dance work for future touring and presentations.

 There are many challenges to the creation of dance art, especially given the distinct requirements to create a dance work that will tour to various theaters and venues.
 Proper space to create is often cited as an ongoing issue plaguing dance-makers.
 Even those highly established and respected don’t have access to quality facilities.
-During its quieter period, USC Kaufman seeks to seize the opportunity and provide usage of its studios as part of the new residency program.
-USC Kaufman will also match selected residency artists with a member of its esteemed faculty to serve as a mentor during the residency, potentially serving as a dramaturg, frequently a critical need but overlooked by dance-makers at any stage in their career.
+During its quieter period, USC Kaufman seeks to seize the opportunity and provide usage of its studios as part of the New Movement Residency program.
+In addition, USC Kaufman will match selected residency artists with a member of its esteemed faculty to serve as a mentor during the residency, potentially serving as a dramaturg, frequently a critical need but overlooked by dance-makers at any stage in their career.

-Also as part of the residency, applicants will invite USC Kaufman BFA students into the process, either to observe and document the creation of work at various stages, shadow and interview choreographers, rehearsal directors and/or dancers in the process, or serve as apprentices.
-The selected artists may also mentor the participating BFA students as they seek to absorb and learn through the residency.
+Also as part of the residency, applicants will have the opportunity to invite USC Kaufman BFA students into the process, either to observe and document the creation of work at various stages, shadow and interview choreographers, rehearsal directors or dancers.

 Application timeline for 2019 residency to be announced Fall 2018.